blaketeres/csc521/clojure-quirk/README.md

 ### Invalid

 ```
-var a, b, c, d = myFunc()   // out of range
+var a, b, c, d = myFunc()   // Assignment out of range of function return values
-var a, b, c = myFunc():1    // multiple assignments of one variable
+var a, b, c = myFunc():1    // Multiple assignments to one variable
 ```